The Pristine Inner Galaxy Survey (PIGS) IV: A photometric metallicity analysis of the Sagittarius dwarf spheroidal galaxy: Data

 The colour-coding of CMD shown in the left panel of Figure \ref{panel_1} displays the spectroscopic metallicities of the PIGS and APOGEE stars.
 The most metal-poor stars are located on the blue side, while the redder part is populated by cooler metal-rich stars.
 From the metallicity histogram in the middle panel, the dominance of PIGS among the metal-poor stars with respect to the APOGEE sample is clear, the result of PIGS being focused on the search of metal-poor stars in Sgr.
+A comparison between metallicities from PIGS and APOGEE has been made for bulge stars in \citet{arentsen2020pristine}, finding good agreement -- a dispersion of 0.2~dex, and only a slight systematic offset (with APOGEE being more metal-rich by $0.1-0.2$~dex, depending on the metallicity).